High School Summer Camp: Ponderosa

 We run camp in order to give youth pastors freedom to do what they do best—relate to students, listen, offer guidance, love.
 To that end, we free them up from the myriad details required for a successful, memorable camping experience—the programming, lodging, meals, recreation, speakers, music.
 They do enough of that anyway.

-So this time, we'll do the footwork while your youth pastors ministers to your students.
+So this time, we'll do the footwork while your youth pastor ministers to your students.
 After all, when Jesus left this planet, he left behind a church, not a camp.

-Price includes counselor, meals, lodging, program materials and recreation T-shirt.
-Extra activities are available at additional cost or deposit.
+All prices include meals, lodging, program materials and a recreation t-shirt.
+Some extra activities are available at additional cost or deposit (high ropes and paintball for example).

 What to bring